Relations with Japan

-- Japan is currently engaged in the framework of the Science for Peace and Security (SPS) Programme, particularly through activities in the fields of counter-terrorism and the detection and clearance of mines and unexploded ordnance.
-Ongoing research and development of multi-year projects involving Japan are aimed, for instance, at advancing procedures and technologies for the safe detection of landmines.
-Moreover, expanding on the results of previous cooperation, Japanese scientists are researching a semiconductor-based sensing device that will facilitate the identification of explosive chemical, biological, radiological and nuclear (CBRN) materials or special nuclear material at ports and border crossings.
+- Japan is currently engaged in the framework of the Science for Peace and Security (SPS) Programme, particularly in activities in the fields of counter-terrorism and the detection and clearance of mines and unexploded ordnance.
+Ongoing research and multi-year projects with Japan are aimed, for instance, at advancing procedures and technologies for the safe detection of landmines.
+Expanding on the results of previous cooperation, Japanese scientists are researching a semiconductor-based sensing device that will facilitate the identification of explosive chemical, biological, radiological and nuclear (CBRN) materials or special nuclear material at ports and border crossings.

-- Reflecting Japan’s interest in developing cooperation in cyber defence, it has contributed an expert to work at the Cooperative Cyber Defence Centre of Excellence.
+- Reflecting Japan’s interest in developing cooperation in cyber defence, it has designated an expert to work at the NATO Cooperative Cyber Defence Centre of Excellence in Tallinn, Estonia.

 - For the first time, in December 2020, Japan participated in a NATO Foreign Ministers’ Meeting, together with Australia, Finland, the Republic of Korea, New Zealand, Sweden and the EU HR/VP, to discuss the shift in the global balance of power and the rise of China.
 This was only one of the latest and more visible political exchanges that NATO has had with Japan at various levels in recent years.
 At the NATO Brussels Summit in June 2021, Allies agreed to increase dialogue and practical cooperation between NATO and existing partners in the Asia-Pacific region, including Japan.